stackscz/re-app-builder/guide.md

 This guide uses yarn (an alternative for npm) if you don't have it installed, be sure to do so.
 You can thank us later... ( https://yarnpkg.com/en/ )

-(code examples starting with `$` are bash commands)
+(code examples starting with `$` are bash commands) (this guide has content suggestions in it, if you are not sure what to exactly in created files, you can copy the suggestions)

 ___